Six of the best films to be seen in cinemas this weekend - The Media Times

 LONG JOURNEY IN THE NIGHT ★★★★ ☆

 Directed by Bi Gan.
 Performers Tang Wei, Huang Jue.
-Lim release, 138 min
+QFT, Belfast; IFI, Dublin, 138 min

 Long day trip into the night